Inventio Fortunata: Authorship

-Mercator's contemporary, the 16th-century English historian Richard Hakluyt, identifies the author of the Inventio as Nicholas of Lynn.
-Hakluyt apparently arrived at this conclusion because of Geoffrey Chaucer's mention of Nicholas in his Treatise on the Astrolabe.
-Hakluyt did not himself, of course, have a copy of the Inventio.
+The English historian of exploration Richard Hakluyt, identifies the author of the Inventio as Nicholas of Lynn.
+The identification of Nicholas as the Franciscan (Minorite) friar who wrote the text, which allegedly describes a voyage to Greenland and beyond, was first proposed by Hakluyt in the late 16th-century.
+Hakluyt based the claim on information from mathematician John Dee who, in turn, relied on information obtained from the Flemish cartographer Gerardus Mercator.

-Nicholas was alive at the right time (very roughly – he is quite likely to have been a child in 1360), and had the right skills, but he was a Carmelite friar, not a Franciscan, and no earlier biographer indicates that he spent years travelling back and forth across the Atlantic on government business.
-There is another possible candidate, about whom almost nothing is known.
-According to early 16th-century literary historian John Bale, an Irishman named Hugh, who was a Franciscan, travelled widely in the 14th century, and wrote "a certain journey in one volume" – but again, whether or not this was the Inventio, no copy of it is known.
+As Nicholas was born around the year 1360 and the friar who supposedly explored and mapped the area in question did so in 1364, when Nicholas was a toddler, it is highly unlikely that he wrote the Inventio Fortunata.
+Nicholas was also a Carmelite friar, not a Franciscan, and according to early 16th-century literary historian John Bale, an Irishman named Hugh, who was a Franciscan, travelled widely in the 14th century, and wrote "a certain journey in one volume" – but again, whether or not this was the Inventio, no copy of it is known.